 In terms of entertainment, get a jump on the fun with these options.

 Chances are if you’re visiting Universal Studios, you’re a movie fan.
 See a movie in comfort with reserved power-reclining seats, laser projection and Dolby Atmos multidimensional sound.
 There’s $5 movie parking.
 Bring your parking ticket and get reimbursed when you purchase a movie ticket.
-We may be guilty of escaping the heat on a summer day at Universal Studios Hollywood by hopping out of the park and into the movie theatre.
+We may be guilty of escaping the heat on a summer day at Universal Studios Hollywood by hopping out of the park and into the movie theater.

 Here’s your chance to experience skydiving without the risk.
 Put on a flight suit and step into the wind chamber.
 Lift your feet off the ground and float on air.
 If you get nervous, just put your feel back on the ground.